PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Changelog ==

+* Moved parts required only when installing/upgrading from driver_pgsql.php to a separate file The file is loaded only when needed so that memory footprint should be a bit smaller
 * Added UNIX_TIMESTAMP support
 * Added DAYOFMONTH support (Thanks to Pete Deffendol for noticing the problem)
 * Upgrading from WP 2.8.6 to WP 2.9.1 works with a minor error